 YMCA A Place to Connect™ Curriculum

-Beginning in 2016, the YMCA A Place to Connect curriculum will begin to roll out in YMCA Before and After School programs across Canada.
+In 2016, we began the rollout of the YMCA A Place to Connect curriculum in YMCA Before and After School programs across Canada.

 Developed in 2009 by a team of child care experts at the YMCA of Greater Toronto, our YMCA A Place to Connect curriculum brings a standard, high-quality approach to how we deliver before and after school care programs for children 5-12 years old.

 Why did we develop YMCA A Place to Connect™?